alejandrohdezma/sbt-ci/README.md

 > All the workflows need specific secrets to be enabled in the repository.
 These secrets will be automatically added to a repository once it is added to the [auto-update](https://github.com/alejandrohdezma/.github/blob/master/.github/workflows/auto-update.yml#L18) workflow.

-> All the spreaded workflows allow repositories to add pre/post conditions to their `ci-*` commands.
-Check the following section for more information about this.

 #### Pre/post conditions in workflows

 Workflows added by this repository allow executing pre/post conditions before/after `ci-*` commands.